 Available accessories for Stand Up Paddleboarding

-You don’t need a ton of paddleboarding equipment to enjoy your way out; it is as simple as owning just a board and paddle.
+You don’t need a ton of paddleboarding equipment to enjoy your way out.
+It is as simple as owning just a board and paddle.
 However you will most likely want a few more accessories down the line.
 Adding more equipment to your arsenal can make the experience more leisurely, exciting, or make transporting or using your board much easier.
-We are not going to cover the boards, you can easily jump to another topic here.
+We are not going to cover the board types here.
+If interested, you can easily jump to another topic here.
 Keep in mind that there are many types of stand up paddle boards to choose from depending on your body type, desired activity and, of course, your budget.

 Paddles also come in different: